 Our startup clients have quickly adopted Brex’s corporate card.
-Ramp’s expense management card is a winner amongst later-stage companies.
+Ramp’s expense management card is really picking up market share, especially amongst later-stage companies.
 Let’s compare the two options to see which card is best for a seed funded or venture capital backed business.

 First, what to look for in a credit card for your startup

 Traditional business owners are usually looking for a low-fee product that gives them travel points, and they expect their line of credit to be based on their personal credit score.

 - Rewards that appeal to a tech, biotech and ecommerce companies

 - A credit or spending limit that is based on the company’s balance sheet

 - No personal guarantee on the Credit Card

 - Cheap and fast bookkeeping with accounting software integrations

 Brex is a great card for a funded company - but is totally the wrong choice for a bootstrapped or traditional small business.
 They has an amazing rewards program for funded companies, with perks and rewards that a VC-backed corporation can actually use.
 Additionally, Brex offers a generous spending limit based on the company’s funding and performance.
 They also have increasingly good cash/bank-like features, including some level of FDIC insurance on cash deposits.
 Sign up here.